 The study, published in the September 2nd edition of Cell Metabolism, opens up a potential third route to modulation of GLP-1 activity and treatment of metabolic disorders.

-One Response to “Another Way to Control GLP-1”
+One thought on “Another Way to Control GLP-1”

 Leave a Reply